DN-debug/peux-os-sitebuild/src/pages/keybindings.md

     actions: []
     type: section_content
     title: I3WM
-  - content: >+
+  - content: >
-      The below keybindings are only specific to i3WM.
-The general purpose keybindings such as launching applications or menus are not included here.
+      The below keybindings are only specific to BSPWM.
+Only important keybindings are included, few extra keybindings would require you to explore the  configuration further.
+The general purpose keybindings such as for launching applications or menus are not included here.
     actions: []
     type: section_content
     title: BSPWM